makrai/notes/rogers2002-bertology.md

 * The functions of special tokens are not yet well understood
   * [CLS] is typically viewed as an aggregated sentence-level representation (although all token reprs also contain at least some sent-level info, sc4.1)
-  * e.g. we may not see e.g. full syntactic trees in inter-word attention
+  * eg we may not see eg full syntactic trees in inter-word attention
 * Clark+ (2019) experiment with encoding Wikipedia paragraphs with base BERT to consider specifically the attention to special tokens, noting that
   * heads in early layers attend more to [CLS], in middle layers to [SEP], and